Toma400/Baedoor_Encyclopaedia/Entrance.md

-# 🌅 Welcome in Baedoor Encyclopaedia!
+# 🌅 Witaj w Encyklopedii Baedoor!

 Baedoor Encyclopaedia is place made by me to keep track on Baedoor lore, in its smallest details.